 Hanegraaff also stated that Christian Zionism is the force that resulted in secular Zionism, which caused the ethnic cleansing of Palestinians and created the most displaced people group (Palestinians) in history when Israel was established in 1948.

-Another influential speaker was Mark Labberton, president of Fuller Theological Seminary, which has campuses in California, Washington, Arizona, and Texas.
+Mark Labberton, president of Fuller Theological Seminary, which has campuses in California, Washington, Arizona, and Texas, holds similar views.

 Labberton’s reflections on Yeshua’s Sermon on the Mount in the Book of Matthew continually emphasized the righteous truth that loving our enemies as Christ and Father God do is the obligation of Christians and followers of Yeshua.